Introduction

 The strongly-typed approach means your IDE can provide accurate autocompletion for agent configurations, tool parameters, and response handling.
 Method signatures include detailed PHPDoc annotations that provide context beyond type hints when needed, explaining parameter expectations and return value structures.

-This foundation translates to faster debugging cycles, easy integration patterns with frameworks like Symfony or Laravel, and the ability to confidently refactor AI logic as requirements evolve.
+This foundation allows faster debugging cycles, easy integration patterns with frameworks like Symfony or Laravel.
 We assume you're building systems that need to be maintained, extended, and understood by teams rather than individual experiments.

 Carefully Crafted Architecture